Ovidia Yu: Early life

-Ovidia Yu lives in and sets her plays, books and stories primarily in Singapore, although she deals with many issues especially trying to examine the lives of women and LGBTQ in Singapore.

-Yu also has epilepsy and carries notebooks around with her to counter memory lapses.
-These notebooks are also used for writing, as she gets many of her ideas for stories and plays by observing people in their everyday lives.
-When she is not writing, she practices yoga daily and volunteers at the SPCA weekly.

 Writing

-Ovidia Yu is known for using humour and unique characters throughout her writing to explore changing roles and identities throughout society, especially for women.
+Yu is known for using humour and unique characters throughout her writing to explore changing roles and identities throughout society, especially for women.
 She is considered one of Singapore's first feminist writers and continues to write thought-provoking plays and novels.

 Yu has mentioned that she enjoys writing about complex female characters.
 She believes that writing female characters with complexities and agency will communicate her message across cultures and nationalities.

-Yu’s historical “Crown Colony” mystery series has been optioned for TV by Poisson Rouge Pictures.
+Yu's historical “Crown Colony” mystery series has been optioned for TV by Poisson Rouge Pictures.

+Yu's Aunty Lee series had been adapted for television by Singapore's Mediacorp as Aunty Lee’s Deadly Delights.
+Vernetta Lopez starred as the main character Aunty Lee.